-An objector must provide copies of all submissions to the DRSP associated with the objection proceedings to the applicant, and to ICANN (except that confidential communications between the DRSP and objector shall not be provided to ICANN).
+An objector must provide copies of all submissions to the DRSP associated with the objection proceedings to the applicant.

-ICANN and/or the DRSPs will publish, and regularly update, a list on its website identifying all objections as they are filed and ICANN is notified.
+ICANN and/or tThe DRSPs will publish, and regularly update, a list on its website identifying all objections as they are filed and ICANN is notified.
+ICANN will post on its website a notice of all objections filed once the objection filing period has closed.

-3.2.2 Objection Filing Fees
+3.32.2 Objection Filing Fees

-At the time an objection is filed, the objector is required to pay a nonrefundable filing fee in the amount set and published by the relevant DRSP.
+At the time an objection is filed, the objector is required to pay a filing fee in the amount set and published by the relevant DRSP.
 If the filing fee is not paid, the DRSP will dismiss the objection without prejudice.
 See Section 1.5 of Module 1 regarding fees.